Max Clifford trial: Des O'Connor says publicist 'charming'

 Mr Clifford, 70, from Hersham, Surrey, denies 11 counts of indecent assault.

-The charges relate to seven alleged victims aged 14 to 19 and are alleged to have happened between 1966-84.'He cared'
+The charges relate to seven alleged victims aged 14 to 19 and are alleged to have happened between 1966-84.

 Mr O'Connor - who hosted the Des O'Connor Tonight show from 1977 to 2002 - said Mr Clifford would often visit ITV's Teddington studios with his client, comedian Freddie Starr, who was a regular guest.